Gold Fish Rush; Not The Koi TypeRead Now

 Whatever you’ve heard, read or seen on You-Tube, about golden dorado, is true.
 They are one of the most viscous and aggressive freshwater predators and they are just as golden alive as they are in pages of magazines!
-A large head packs powerful jaws with small, but very sharp teeth!
-The thick body and broad tail enable this apex predator to jump clear of the water, multiple times, and pull like a bulldog.
+A large head packs powerful jaws with saw-blade sharp teeth!
+The thick body and broad tail enable this apex predator to jump clear of the water like a tarpon, multiple times, and pull like a bulldog.
 Here is my adventure chasing my golden dream.

 It was a loooong wait to finally have my shot at for Golden Dorado in Argentina.
 COVID did to me like it did to everyone else and having booked the trip for 2020, it was postponed until 2022!
 The trip was conducted through Parana River Outfitters (PRO) owned and operated by Fabio Anastasia and Pablo Chapero.
 They are also the main guides who are local natives and well-seasoned for golden dorado!
 Booking arrangements were taking care of by Nervous Waters (who have many classic fly fishing destinations).

 As my partner, Jerry and I flew in to Buenos Aires early in the morning, I caught a good view of the Parana River and was amazed by its size.
 That's when it got real, and the jitters kick in with the reality of golden dorado just up the river.
 But wait!
 There’s still about 7 more hours before we reach the final destination on the middle part of the Parana.
 My jitters are going to have to manage without me, we jump on another plane and fly to Corrientes and then another 45-minute car ride south to Bella Vista to our final destination.
 The traveling is exhausting but the promise of golden dorado the next morning was tantalizingly close to being a reality that I had waited an eternity for.